Thursday, December 31, 2020

 I often joined Gary and the other camera operator, Mike, for trips out of town for location work, including one memorable trip to Yankee Stadium to film public service announcements with several of the Yankees top players, including Don Mattingly, and during which for ten eternal minutes I was the only person in the stadium, which I cover separately in my essay, “Yankee Stadium Doesn’t Exist Anymore.”

 Working with the Inside Albany crew at the NYS Capitol gave me a look at its inner workings and the group dynamics of the press.
 The AP reporters were mostly a bunch of jerks, though one cool guy shared my interest in history and made me hip to some state capitol lore, such as the fact that Albany native and Civil War hero General Philip Sheridan, whose statue stands on the grounds, is quoted as saying, "The only good Indians I ever saw were dead."
-Some disagree, but it does appears to be true and why this statue remains on state grounds is puzzling (see my post Take This Statue Down!).
+Some disagree, but it does appear to be true and why this statue remains on state grounds is puzzling (see my post Take This Statue Down!).

 I also got a look inside the press room at the state capitol.
 At the time it looked fairly unchanged since the 1940s or earlier, including the well-used furniture.
 There was an upper level loft which was apparently used for poker games while waiting out long assembly and senate sessions.
 I recall every royal flush going back for decades was proudly framed, dated, and hung for display.
 I ran afoul of one miserable old crank who was in charge of the press room.
 Gary and Mike left their equipment there and told me to look after it while they spoke to some politician to arrange an interview.
 Miserable old crank man came by shortly afterwards and angrily demanded I move the equipment.
 He didn't introduce himself, I didn't know who he was, I didn't like his attitude, the equipment was in no one's way, and I wasn't about to haul off thousands of dollars in equipment by myself just because a random old man about ten years past his retirement tells me to do so.
 All he saw was just some college kid and acted like I pissed on him, and at this point I wish I had, so I said no. He stormed off.